jsdealy/latin/miscellae/guideToLatinConversation.md

 Whether he will or not.
 Do not touch me.

-To be unwilling to pro-
+To be unwilling to proceed.
-ceed.

 He has not been found.
 It does not follow.